maximedrn/opensea-automatic-bulk-upload-and-sale/README.md

 ## Changelog

 * **Version 1.5.0:**
   * The reCAPTCHAs can now be bypassed.
-The robot restarts for each upload - it's a bit slow but it works. **[#98](https://github.com/maximedrn/opensea-automatic-bulk-upload-and-sale/issues/98), [#102](https://github.com/maximedrn/opensea-automatic-bulk-upload-and-sale/pull/102)**.
+The bot restarts for each upload - it's a bit slow but it works. **[#98](https://github.com/maximedrn/opensea-automatic-bulk-upload-and-sale/issues/98), [#102](https://github.com/maximedrn/opensea-automatic-bulk-upload-and-sale/pull/102)**.
     Thanks to **[Kanishka-Chandra](https://github.com/Kanishka-Chandra)** and **[elwanm](https://github.com/elwanm)**.
   * The bot restarts after 3 failed connections to the wallet or to OpenSea.
 * **Version 1.4.9:**